workkkfor2012/gemini-coder/README.md

 Guiding Principles:

 - initialize popular chatbots but don't game them
-- don’t complicate what can be simple
+- don’t over-engineer AI-assistance
-- never collect any usage data
+- don’t collect telemetry
-- be robust and lightweight (~1 MB)
+- be robust and lightweight

 CWC is for you if: